bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 ```

 The `find_junction_spanning_sequences.R` must be available on the PATH for the
-script block to run.
-Nextflow automatically adds a `bin` directory if it exists
+script block to run successfully.
+Nextflow automatically adds a `bin` directory
+to the PATH; this `bin` directory is located as a subdirectory of the
-in the pipeline installation directory alongside the main Nextflow workflow
+installation directory in which the main Nextflow workflow file
-`.nf` file.
+(`junction_detection.nf`) resides.

-Create the bin directory and copy the R script to it.
+We'll create the bin directory and copy the R script to it.

 ```
 mkdir junction_detection_pipeline/bin